-Review of analytic geometry and trigonometry, functions of one variable, limits, lerivatives, continuity and differentiability; differentiation of algebraic, trigonometric, ogarithmic and exponential functions with applications to maxima and minima, rates, lifferentials; product rule, quotient rule, chain rule; anti-derivatives, integrals and the undamental theorem of calculus; definite integrals, areas, lengths of curves and physical applications; special methods of integration, including a two-hour problem-solving aboratory.
+Review of analytic geometry and trigonometry, functions of one variable, limits, derivatives, continuity and differentiability; differentiation of algebraic, trigonometric, logarithmic and exponential functions with applications to maxima and minima, rates, differentials; product rule, quotient rule, chain rule; anti-derivatives, integrals and the fundamental theorem of calculus; definite integrals, areas, lengths of curves and physical applications; special methods of integration, including a two-hour problem-solving laboratory.
 PREREQUISITE: Precalculus mathematics.